Bearing Failure in Bare Shaft Centrifugal Pumps: Warning Signs & Proven Solutions

 In a bare shaft centrifugal pump, bearings support the rotating shaft and allow it to spin smoothly with minimal friction.

-Their main functions are:
+Their primary functions include:

 • Supporting radial and axial loads

-• Keeping the shaft aligned
+• Keeping the shaft correctly aligned

 • Reducing friction during operation